Ambrish-Biswas/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-It contains a project on content-based movie recommender system.
+This repository contains a project on Content-Based Movie Recommender System.